 HOMELESS MANAGEMENT INFORMATION SYSTEM (HMIS) EVALUATING & MONITORING COMMITTEE

 Meets the second Tuesday, quarterly from Feb-Aug and monthly from Oct-Jan.
-This committee is responsible for the governance of and compliance with the Balance of State (BoS) requirements and CoC Performance Standards and Policies Manual, monitoring and evaluating data, planning and implementing the Point in Time (PIT) count of homeless individuals, providing information and guidance to CPES related to the implementation of the HMIS, implementing projects related to reducing and eliminating homelessness, ensuring that the CoC has adopted and employs the National Alliance to End Homelessness Rapid Re-Housing Performance Benchmarks and Program Standards, ensuring that the CoC adheres to the System Level Procedures developed by the BoS CoC as applicable to our geographic area, ensuring that the CoC complies with the BoS Coordinated Entry Process (CEP) and updating the Grievance Policy for VHSP and all other applicable documents.
+This committee is responsible for the governance of and compliance with the Balance of State (BoS) requirements and CoC Performance Standards and Policies Manual, monitoring and evaluating data, planning and implementing the Point in Time (PIT) count of homeless individuals, implementing projects related to reducing and eliminating homelessness, ensuring that the CoC has adopted and employs the National Alliance to End Homelessness Rapid Re-Housing Performance Benchmarks and Program Standards, ensuring that the CoC adheres to the System Level Procedures developed by the BoS CoC as applicable to our geographic area, ensuring that the CoC complies with the BoS Coordinated Entry Process (CEP) and updating the Grievance Policy for VHSP and all other applicable documents.

 Adverse Childhood Experiences (ACEs)